DOSull/netlogo-utils/distributions/README.md

     length filter [x -> x < p] n-values [x -> random-float 1]

-but this approach slows down quickly since it is _O(n)_ and it is common to have _p_ << _n_,to be working with large _n_ and to be calling the reporter a lot.
+but this approach slows down quickly since it is _O(n)_ and it is common to have _p_ << _n_, to be working with large _n_ and to be calling the reporter a lot.
 For _p_ relatively large, you can get away with `random-poisson (n * p)` as a quick hack, but if you're thinking about doing actual science with your model, this is probably best avoided.

 Instead, the reporter provided in `distributions.nls` implements the algorithm in